-Having watched nonprofits suffer intensely during the last recession – the magnitude of which we all hope will never be repeated – my advice for nonprofits during this busy year-end fundraising season is to be prepared.
+Having watched nonprofits suffer intensely during the last recession of a decade ago – the magnitude of which we all hope will never be repeated – my advice for nonprofits during every year-end fundraising season is to be prepared.

 - Chris Morris for Fortune, “Alan Greenspan Warns Investors: Bad Economic Times Are Looming” (December 18, 2018).

-- Emily Stewart, Voz, “How close are we to another financial crisis?
+- Emily Stewart for Voz, “How close are we to another financial crisis?
 8 experts weigh in” (September 18, 2018).

 - Sean Williams for The Motley Fool for USA Today, “6 signs we’re closer to the next recession than you think” (September 5, 2018).